GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 We sponsor PyCon every year, I think.
 I would say every year.
 At least the last two years, we sponsored PyCon, to my knowledge.
 That's the most authoritatively I can speak on that.
 So we sponsor PyCon.
 Typically Googlers talk there.
 I mean, Googlers are really heavily involved in the open source community around Python.

-I mean in cloud, specifically, I know that we are working with a lot of open source libraries like Apache Cloud to help integrate with Google Cloud Platform services and things like that.
+I mean in cloud, specifically, I know that we are working with a lot of open source libraries like Apache Cloud to help integrate with Google Cloud services and things like that.
 Myself, I've helped out with [INAUDIBLE] 3, which is a very popular Python open source package for HTP requests.

 And in general, we try to be as open as we can.
 Which I think is really positive for the Python community.
 In my opinion, there's nothing more important than open source.
 And I'm happy that I'm in a spot where I can do a lot of contributing to open source.